If you’re planning a trip to Banff, you might have seen ads for something called the Columbia Icefield Skywalk in Jasper National Park.

 Well, no need to do that; you’ll get a mind-blowing view of the glacier after about 30 minutes (see photo below).
 Parks Canada has even installed a couple of their signature red Adirondack chairs to sit in while you soak up that view.

 Similarly, why not park at the bottom of the glacier and try the 20 minute walk to the top.
 Up close you’ll get to see how truly enormous and magnificent this natural wonder really is.

 Whether you’re looking for hikes with the best views or you want to take a stab at completing our Ultimate Banff Bucket List, there are an endless number of ways you can also enjoy the park NATURALLY without breaking the bank.

 Time to get preachy.
 We’ve said this before and we’ll say it again; the best part about national parks is that they’re uncommercialised and they offer us an escape that we can’t find elsewhere.

-Want our best recommendation?
+There are literally thousands of things to do for free here, and we’d emphatically recommend finding them instead!
 Chat with a local and see what recommendations they have.
 I assure you that you’ll have a much better vacation that way.